epogrebnyak/FinancePy/README.md

 `pip install --upgrade financepy`

-Note: Anaconda3-2020.07 build may have some Numba and LLVMLite problems, however Anaconda3-2020.02 works.
+Note: Anaconda3-2020.07 build may have some Numba and LLVM problems, however Anaconda3-2020.02 works.

 ## Using in a Jupyter Notebook